-- definition of several SSID with several VLANs inside every SSID (minimum of 2 VLANs per SSID) - RADIUS authentication (MAC Authentication / 802.1X) - Dynamic VLAN assignment through RADIUS attributes - a means to de-associate or de-authenticate a client through CLI (Telnet or SSH), SNMP, RADIUS Dyn-Auth 1or WebServices
+- definition of several SSID with several VLANs inside every SSID (minimum of 2 VLANs per SSID) - RADIUS authentication (MAC Authentication / 802.1X) - Dynamic VLAN assignment through RADIUS attributes - a means to de-associate or de-authenticate a client through CLI (Telnet or SSH), SNMP, RADIUS Dyn-Auth1 or WebServices

-Most of these features work out of the box for enterprise grade Access Points (AP) or Controllers.
-Where the situation starts to vary is for deauthentication support.
+Most of these features are available on enterprise grade Access Points (AP) or Controllers.
+Where the situation starts to vary wildly is for deauthentication support.